ember-learn/guides-source/guides/release/components/built-in-components.md

 <Input id="site" @value="How do text fields work?" aria-label="Ember Question"/>
 ```

-The `aria-label` property is useful when there is no visible text content that will serve as an appropriate accessible name.
+While it is more appropriate to use a `<label>` element, the `aria-label` attribute can be used in instances where visible text content is not possible.

 ### Setting attributes on Input